FluxML/Flux.jl/docs/src/training/training.md

 The term *regularisation* covers a wide variety of techniques aiming to improve the result of training.
 This is often done to avoid overfitting.

-Some of these are can be implemented by simply modifying the loss function.
+Some of these can be implemented by simply modifying the loss function.
 *L₂ regularisation* (sometimes called ridge regression) adds to the loss a penalty proportional to `θ^2` for every scalar parameter.
-For a very simple model could be implemented as follows:
+A very simple model could be implemented as follows:

 ```julia
 grads = Flux.gradient(densemodel) do m